leomccormack/sparta-site/content/docs/plugins/hodirac-suite.md

 ## License

-These VST plug-ins, which incorporate Aalto University's implementation of the DirAC technology, are provided for academic, personal and/or non-commercial use by a non-enterprise end-user.
+These VST/LV2 plug-ins, which incorporate Aalto University's implementation of the DirAC technology, are provided for academic, personal and/or non-commercial use by a non-enterprise end-user.
 Any exploitation of the plug-ins for other purposes may require a license from Fraunhofer IIS.
 For commercial implementations of DirAC technology, the user is instead referred to <a href="https://www.iis.fraunhofer.de/en/ff/amm/prod/upHear.html"><b>upHear</b></a>.

 ## References